Showing posts with label My Salon Doll. Show all posts

 Sunday, October 13, 2013

-My Salon Doll "Sydni"
+Sydni by My Salon Doll

 One of the neat things about writing my American Girl review back in July is that many of you had suggestions for other similarly-sized dolls that might be fun to look at.
 As a relative newcomer to the 18" play doll scene, all of these tips were greatly appreciated.
 I followed up on Holly's suggestion to look at My Salon Dolls, the anonymous recommendation of the Vanange line, and Char's enthusiastic endorsement of A Girl for All Time.
 I didn't end up keeping the Vanange doll and A Girl for All Time Clementine hasn't arrived yet, so this review will focus on My Salon Doll, Sydni.